amethyst/amethyst/book/src/appendices/b_migration_notes/rendy_migration.md

         )?;
     ```

-* Renderpasses can be integrated into amethyst by using the newly introduced `RenderPlugin` trait, for example:
+* Render passes can be integrated into amethyst by using the newly introduced `RenderPlugin` trait, for example:
     ```rust,ignore
     pub struct RenderCustom {
         target: Target,